trySometngNew/practical-python/README.md

 # practical-python
-This is my solutions to course problems of daeaz practical python course :
+This is my solutions to course problems of dabeaz practical python course :

 https://dabeaz-course.github.io/practical-python/